The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 Blade vs burr Coffee grinder

+There are two types of coffee grinders Blade and Burr.
 In blade coffee grinders, there are two blades at the bottom of the chamber that spin rapidly and grind anything that comes in contact with them.
+While a burr grinder has two burrs to crush the beans with consistency.

+• You can’t control the grind size while using blade grinders.
 The beans at the bottom of the blade grinder get hit by the blade continuously, becoming finer and finer, and those at the top get hit occasionally and remain coarse.
+There is no consistency you get grounds of all sizes, from fine to coarse, and sometimes there is also a whole bean present among the grounds.

-A burr grinder, on the other hand, utilizes two burrs to crush the beans.
 Burr grinders are ideal for grinding coffee beans.

-Burrs are made of stainless steel material which precisely crushes the coffee beans.
+• Burrs are made of stainless steel material which precisely crushes the coffee beans.
 Due to the slow process, very little heat is produced, which is also a plus point.

-Another advantage of burr grinders is that you can adjust the space between the burrs so that you can get coffee grounds of the desired size.
+• Another advantage of burr grinders is that you can adjust the space between the burrs so that you can get coffee grounds of the desired size.

 Burr coffee grinder